 Would I make this again?
 For sure.

-Healthy Almond Cupcakes with Pomegranate Frosting
+How to make Healthy Almond Cupcakes with Pomegranate Frosting

 Yield: 10 cupcakes